ad-freiburg/ad-blog/content/post/project-update/index.md

 ### QLever

 QLever is an extremly fast graph database for storing an RDF dataset which can be queried and updated using SPARQL.
-QLever is written in C++ and actively being developed by the [Chair of Algorithms and Data Structures](https://ad.informatik.uni-freiburg.de/front-page-en) at the University Freiburg and [QLeverize AG](https://www.qleverize.com/).
+QLever is an open source project written in C++.
+It is under active developement in particular by the [Chair of Algorithms and Data Structures](https://ad.informatik.uni-freiburg.de/front-page-en) at the University Freiburg.

 To enable its fast performance QLever stores the data in a custom index format.
 Before the addition of update this index was built once for an RDF dataset.
 QLever then uses this index to compute query results.
 Building the index is quick but can take a couple of hours for the largest datasets, which can contain hundreds of billions of triples.